 There are a couple of definitions for ME, there is one for ME/CFS, and there a dozen or so for CFS.
 The most used criteria are the Fukuda criteria for CFS.
-De Meirleir is co-author of the Canadian Consensus Criteria for ME/CFS and co-author of the Internationale Consensus Criteria for ME.
+De Meirleir is co-author of the Canadian Consensus Criteria for ME/CFS and co-author of the International Consensus Criteria for ME.
 Why would De Meirleir, of all people, use the undefined CFS/ME which is mostly used by psychiatrists?

 - Reuse of photos from previous test

 Below you will find the photos of the first (H2S) (from leaflet [pdf]) and second (Th1/Th2) (from article) test.
-As you will probably notice the photos that are used are identical.
+As you will probably notice, the photos that are used are identical.
 Notice the label on the container, the position of the second recipient and the position of the fingers, the shadows and the creases in the gloves.
 This means that the authors could not be bothered to take new photos for their publication in the Journal of Medical Laboratory and Diagnosis.
-According to the article the discoloration is caused by the amount of Th2 in the urine, but the photos show discoloration caused by the amount of H2S in the urine.
+According to the article the discolouration is caused by the amount of Th2 in the urine, but the photos show discolouration caused by the amount of H2S in the urine.
 Don’t get me wrong, I am an environmentalist and I am all for reuse, but this is inappropriate.

 - Journal of Medical Laboratory and Diagnosis

 This bogus, Nigeria-based publisher has been around for years, and continues to increase its journal fleet of over one hundred titles from all areas of study.
-Seeking legitimacy, it falsely associates itself with authentic organizations and conferences.
+Seeking legitimacy, it falsely associates itself with authentic organisations and conferences.